psholtz/MIT-SICP/Section-1.3/emacs/README.md

 > (load-file "filename.el")

-To load the files into a runnign Emacs interpreter, you may have to update the load-path variable in your Emacs settings to include the current working directory:
+To load the files into a running Emacs interpreter, you may have to update the load-path variable in your Emacs settings to include the current working directory:

 > (setq load-path (append (list ".") load-path))